 - The trainer needs to have visual and audio confirmation of your presence in the course; it requires two way oral and visual communication between students and the trainer.

-- Video capability enables you to be observed by the trainer, undertaking assessments (as per VGCCC requirements).
+- Video capability enables you to be observed by the trainer, undertaking assessments (as per LCV requirements).

 - Please be ready to join a session 10 minutes earlier than the scheduled start time, to allow yourself to check your equipment and relax.